Sirvy/mwsat-solver/README.md

 # mwsat-solver
-Weighted Max SAT solver in C++ using bruteforce and simulated annealing.
+Weighted MAX-SAT solver in C++ using bruteforce and simulated annealing.